 After Pérez’s shoe delay, León and Boston sock it to Indians

-BOSTON (AP) — Sandy León hit a three-run homer off Oliver Pérez after the Indians reliever caused an odd stoppage asking for new footwear, J.D.
-Martinez homered twice and the Boston Red Sox beat Cleveland 12-5 Monday.
+Sandy León hit a three-run homer off Pérez after he caused an odd stoppage asking for new footwear, J.D.
+Martinez homered twice and the Red Sox beat the Indians 12-5 Monday.

-Jackie Bradley Jr. added two RBI doubles, and Mookie Betts and Xander Bogaerts each had two hits and scored twice for the Red Sox, who have won 18 of 26.
+Bradley added another RBI double, and Mookie Betts and Bogaerts each had two hits and scored twice for the Red Sox, who have won 18 of 26.